fullstackedorg/workspace/README.md

 ![FullStacked](https://files.fullstacked.org/fullstacked-cloud.png)

-FullStacked is a web application providing a workspace for developers.
-It is so easy to spin up that you will feel like any device is good enough for you to jump into your dev environment.
-Run it locally when you use a powerful machine and access it from the cloud to leverage cloud computing.
+FullStacked is a web application that provides a workspace for developers.
+It is so easy to spin up that you can jump into your dev environment with any device.
+Run it locally to utilize the resources of a powerful machine or access it from the cloud to leverage cloud computing.

 ## Table of Contents